MIDFIELDR/collaboration_tools/pages/p002-initiate-collaboration.md

 The repo author:

+-   The repo can be public or private
 -   You need your collaborator’s GitHub name or email address associated with their GitHub account
 -   Navigate to your project repo on GitHub